-Source AASB 1060.44 Note 31: Leasing activities (The following disclosure is applicable to lessors only) AASB 1060.147(f) and 148(c) [Describe the lessor's significant leasing arrangements (for both finance leases and operating leases), including for example, information about variable lease payments, renewal or purchase options and escalation clauses, subleases and restrictions imposed by lease arrangements] AASB 1060.20, 28 and 31(e) 2022 20 (\$))21 (\$) Finance lease arrangements AASB 1060.147(a) The following is a reconciliation of the gross contractual lease payments to be received by the group in relation to finance leases to the carrying amount of the net investment in finance leases (lease receivables): Gross contractual lease payments to be received: AASB 1060.147(a)(i) Not later than 1 year AASB 1060.147(a)(ii) Later than 1 year and not later than 5 years - - AASB 1060.147(a)(iii) Later than 5 years - - - - - - - - - - - - - Total gross contractual lease payments to be received - - AASB 1060.147(c) Unguaranteed residual values - AASB 1060.147(b) Less: unearned finance income - Net investment in finance leases (lease receivables) - AASB 1060.147(d) Allowance for credit losses - Net carrying amount of lease receivables - - AASB 1060.147(e) Total income recognised for the financial year in relation to variable lease payments not included in the measurement of the net investment in finance leases (lease receivables) was [\$x,xxx] (2021: [\$y,yyy]).
-Operating lease arrangements The following outlines the gross contractual lease payments to be received by the group in relation to non-cancellable operating leases: AASB 1060.148 (a) Future lease payments receivable under non-cancellable operating leases: Not later than 1 year - Later than 1 year and not later than 5 years - - • Later than 5 years - Total gross contractual lease payments to be received - - AASB 1060.148(b) Total income recognised for the financial year in relation to variable lease payments that cont depend on an index or a rate was [\$x,xxx] (2021: [\$y,yyy]). lo Further subclassification of line items AASB 1060.44 An entity shall disclose, either in the statement of financial position or in the notes, further subclassifications of the line items presented, classified in a manner appropriate to the entity's operation.
+Source AASB 1060.44 Note 31: Leasing activities (The following disclosure is applicable to lessors only) AASB 1060.147(f), 148(c) [Describe the lessor's significant leasing arrangements (for both finance operating leases), including for example, information about variable lear renewal or purchase options and escalation clauses, subleases and respondences arrangements] se payments, AASB 1060.20, 28, 31(e) 2022 2021 (\$) (\$) Finance lease arrangements AASB 1060.147(a) The following is a reconciliation of the gross contractual lease payments to be received by the group in relation to finance leases to the carrying amount of the net investment in finance leases (lease receivables): Gross contractual lease payments to be received: AASB 1060.147(a)(i) Not later than 1 year AASB 1060.147(a)(ii) Later than 1 year and not later than 5 years AASB 1060.147(a)(iii) Later than 5 years Total gross contractual lease payments to be received AASB 1060.147(c) Unguaranteed residual values AASB 1060.147(b) Less: unearned finance income Net investment in finance leases (lease receivables) AASB 1060.147(d) Allowance for credit losses Net carrying amount of lease receivables AASB 1060.147(e) Total income recognised for the financial year in relation to variable least included in the measurement of the net investment in finance leases (lewas [\$x,xxx] (2021: [\$y,yyy]). • • Operating lease arrangements The following outlines the gross contractual lease payments to be received by the group in relation to non-cancellable operating leases: AASB 1060.148 (a) Future lease payments receivable under non-cancellable operating leases: Not later than 1 year Later than 1 year and not later than 5 years Later than 5 years Total gross contractual lease payments to be received AASB 1060.148(b) Total income recognised for the financial year in relation to variable leas not depend on an index or a rate was [\$x,xxx] (2021: [\$y,yyy]). se payments that do Further subclassification of line items AASB 1060.44 An entity shall disclose, either in the statement of financial position or in subclassifications of the line items presented, classified in a manner appentity's operation.